 The science behind mindfulness

 Mindfulness has been spouted as a “cure” for all types of ailments from unproductivity to poor health.
-While it is certainly not the cure-all it is sometimes made out to be, there are a range of benefits associated with being more mindful and from engaging in mindfulness meditation.
+While it is certainly not the cure-all it is sometimes made out to be, there is a range of benefits associated with being more mindful and engaging in mindfulness meditation.

 Individuals who tend to be more mindful in their day-to-day lives are generally more optimistic, have higher self-esteem, are more flexible and less automatic in their thinking, and show better emotional and behavioural regulation.
 Higher trait mindfulness can also improve social relationships as it is associated with being more other-oriented and less self-focused.